emagiz/emdocs/referenceguide/xpath-expression.md

 <i>Required</i>

-Namespace URI of the XML nodes in the XPath expression.
+Namespace prefix of the XML nodes in the XPath expression

-<i>Optional, but required when namespace prefix is set</i>
+<i>Optional, but required when namespace URI is set</i>

 Example:
 XPath expression : <code>/ns1:one/@type</code>